patgadget/snowWhiteNoise/README.md

 1. Arduino Due and its softwares
 2. A Linux based PC
 3. Python(2.7), Numpy, Matplotlib and pySerial
-4.  and of curse, A Black Box, to experiment with,
+4.  and of course, A Black Box, to experiment with,
 5.  and necessary hardwares to protect your Black Box and Arduino against over voltage and over loads.

 __Take number 5 seriously__, if now, you may damage your Arduino or your brand new Hi-Fi.